ibm-cloud-docs/subnets/static-to-vlan-deprecation.md

 ### Scenario 2: All IP addresses are in-use by a single server
 {: #all-ip-addresses-on-single-server}

-You can have the subnet routed as a Secondary Static to the primary IP address of the server currently using the Static to VLAN IP addresses.
+You can have the subnet that is routed as a secondary static to the primary IP address of the server currently using the static-to-VLAN IP addresses.

 ### Scenario 3: The Static to VLAN subnet is too small to convert to a Secondary Portable
 {: #static-to-vlan-too-small-to-convert}

-If a subnet is under a certain size (for instance, /30-/32), it cannot be converted to a Secondary Portable.
-If you want to use these addresses across multiple servers in a dynamic fashion (portability), it's recommended that you migrate to a new Secondary Portable Subnet which meets your needs.
-If portability is not necessary, then have the subnet routed as a Secondary Static to the desired server.
+If a subnet is under a certain size (for instance, /30-/32), it cannot be converted to a secondary portable.
+If you want to use these addresses across multiple servers in a dynamic fashion (portability), it's recommended that you migrate to a new secondary portable subnet, which meets your needs.
+If portability is not necessary, then have the subnet routed as a secondary static to the server.

 ### Scenario 4: IP addresses in-use are not the network, gateway, or broadcast addresses
 {: #ip-addresses-are-not-network-gateway-or-broadcast}

-Route the subnet as a Secondary Portable, and all existing servers making use of the IP addresses should continue to function.
+Route the subnet as a secondary portable, and all existing servers making use of the IP addresses should continue to function.

 ### Scenario 5: IP addresses in-use conflict with the network, gateway, or broadcast addresses
 {: #ip-addresses-conflict-with-network-gateway-or-broadcast}

-Discontinue use of the conflicting addresses and have the subnet routed as a Secondary Portable.
-If you require additional addresses due to the loss of the conflicting addresses, it may be best to order a new Secondary Portable Subnet and migrate to using it instead.
+Discontinue use of the conflicting addresses and have the subnet that is routed as a secondary portable.
+If you require additional addresses due to the loss of the conflicting addresses, it may be best to order a new secondary portable subnet and migrate to using it instead.

-## Secondary Subnets summary
+## Secondary subnets summary
 {: #secondary-subnets-summary}

-In order to decide how best to proceed with changes, first take a look at the differences between the Static to VLAN option and the routing options that are available to transition to: Secondary Portable and Secondary Static.
+To decide how best to proceed with changes, first look at the differences between the static-to-VLAN option and the routing options that are available to transition to: secondary portable and secondary static.

-A Static to VLAN subnet allows for all defined IP addresses to be usable by servers, referred to as "host addressable" later in this topic.
+A static-to-VLAN subnet allows for all defined IP addresses to be usable by servers, referred to as "host addressable" later in this topic.
 Additionally, these IP addresses are usable by any server on the VLAN the subnet is routed to; referred to as "portable".
-Any server that responds to an ARP for an address in this subnet will receive traffic for the address.
+Any server that responds to an ARP for an address in this subnet receives traffic for the address.
 For example, `10.54.28.80/29` would look like the following:

 ```
 10.54.28.80/29